 The assembly line—developed at the Ford Motor Company in 1913 for the mass production of Model Ts—first created and then served an expanding mass market.
-It inspired fiction, paintings, photographs, comedy, cafeteria layouts, and cookie-cutter suburban housing.
-It also transformed industrial labor and provoked strikes and union drives.
-During World War II and the Cold War, it was often seen as a bastion of liberty and capitalism.
-By 1980, Japan had reinvented the assembly line as a system of “lean manufacturing”; American industry reluctantly adopted this new approach.
+It also transformed industrial labor.
+By 1980, Japan had reinvented the assembly line as a system of “lean manufacturing”; American industry reluctantly adopted the new approach.
 Nye describes this evolution and the new global landscape of increasingly automated factories, with fewer industrial jobs in America and questionable working conditions in developing countries.
 A century after Ford's pioneering innovation, the assembly line continues to evolve toward more sustainable manufacturing.

 Hardcover$35.00 X ISBN: 9780262018715 352 pp. | 6 in x 9 in 50 b&w photos

 Paperback$19.95 T ISBN: 9780262527590 352 pp. | 6 in x 9 in 50 b&w photos

 Nye's beautifully written interpretation covers so much ground that historians of technology, labor, business, international economics, and American culture will all find it an invaluable resource, offering new reasons to appreciate the hundred-year history of the assembly line.

 To make sense of their twenty-first-century world, people need to understand the profound influence of the twentieth-century technology known as the assembly line.
 David Nye's sweeping analysis of the origins and development of 'the line' is the place to start.

 former Senior Curator of Transportation, Henry Ford Museum